top of page

 To remove biomechanical strains via the use of adjustments and muscular therapy.

-Biomechanical strains occurs when the pressure exerted on the body is more than the strength the body has to sustain itself.
-The strains are occurring faster pace than the speed at which the body is able to repair itself.
+Biomechanical strains occur when the pressure exerted on the body is more than the strength the body has to sustain itself.
+The strains are happening at a faster pace than the speed at which the body can repair itself.

-Most of the time it is our habits and posture that causes repeated, sustained stress on our body.
-Age is another factor which reduces the speed our bodies repair.
+Most of the time, it is our habits and posture that cause repeated, sustained stress on our bodies.
+Age is another factor that reduces the speed at which our bodies repair.

-This causes chronic muscle tension and joint immobility that puts pressure on nerves which gives pain, numbness, loss of strength and loss of sensation in bad cases.
+This causes chronic muscle tension and joint immobility, which puts pressure on nerves, resulting in pain, numbness, loss of strength, and loss of sensation in severe cases.

-Treatment is aimed to relieve pressure on these nerves to improve pain, relieve numbness and improve joint range of motion.
+Treatment is aimed at relieving pressure on these nerves to improve pain, alleviate numbness, and enhance joint range of motion.
 This gives the body a ‘head start’ advantage so that it may have time to repair itself before more damage is done.
 A course of treatment will ensure that repairs are occurring faster than the body’s rate of damage, thus reconditioning the body.

 2

-However, in rare circumstances, or if you are new or haven’t had much therapy in the past, you may experience a little soreness in the muscles for the first 1-3 days after treatment.
+However, in rare circumstances, or if you are new to therapy or haven’t had much experience in the past, you may experience minor muscle soreness for the first 1-3 days after treatment.

-In order for proper repair to take place, we will need to encourage blood supply to your muscles for repair.
-The deeper the soft tissue work, the more improvements you can expect, but can also increase the chances you may feel sore after treatment.
-We are experienced enough to treat just enough to avoid this, but at times the unexpected feeling may still happen.
+For proper repair to take place, we need to encourage blood flow to your muscles, facilitating the repair process.
+The deeper the soft tissue work, the more improvements you can expect; however, it can also increase the likelihood that you may feel sore after treatment.
+We are experienced enough to treat it just sufficiently to avoid this, but at times, the unexpected feeling may still occur.

 3